The Hillman Medical Education Fund

 Safe Motherhood in Afghan Refugee Camps in Kabul.

 Most first-time mothers in these camps are young teenage girls 12-16 years old.
 They give birth in the family tent assisted by untrained family members.
 There is little knowledge of hygiene or safe birthing.
 These girls have one of the highest maternal mortality rates in the world.
 Working with our partner, Tabish, we have funded 2 local midwives to work in 3 camps and try and make a difference.
 These midwives have worked miracles,providing pre and post natal classes, providing kits and teaching hygiene, attending all deliveries, referring complex cases to hospital, supporting breast-feeding, birth-spacing and family planning, treating infections.
 Since they began every baby was safely delivered with a dramatic reduction in infections.
 There is a significant increase in local knowledge.
-We would like to expand this program to other camps
+In 2017 we were awarded a $100,000 grant from a major funding agency to promote family planning in the camps.
+The program will collaborate with the local Imams to form mens groups to discuss the advantages and Islamic acceptance of family planning

 Treating Malaria in Schools in Uganda

-Imagine school with no malaria; no blinding headaches, fever, nausea and fatigue.
-No days missed from school, instead of the usual 2 weeks at home sick and debilitated.
+Imagine going to school with no malaria; no blinding headaches, fever, nausea and fatigue, no days missed from school, instead of the usual 2 weeks at home sick and debilitated.
 This is what we have achieved in 4 primary schools in the heart of Uganda’s Malaria region.
 In the past between 10% -20% of children are absent from these school at any given time.
 Some of these children died others were permanently affected and all suffered.
 Now, however, thanks to the use of simple well-tested kits the children are diagnosed and treated immediately- and usually miss only a day of school.
-The simple solution has to be to train the teachers to identify children with early symptoms, test them for malaria and treat those who tested positive.
-We have coupled this with a malaria awareness program embraced by the whole community with a resultant drop in transmission and all sorts of small local anti-malarial projects from collecting bottles to using nets.
-Physiotherapy
+The simple solution has been to train the teachers to identify children with early symptoms, test them for malaria and treat those who tested positive.
+We have coupled this with a malaria awareness program embraced by the whole community with a resultant drop in transmission.

 Training in Cambodia